catchsomnath/ddi-data-archivists-guide/gathering-preparing-dataset.rst

 .. image:: images/hier_file.png

 *	If a dataset contains multiple related files, each record in each file must have a unique identifier.
 This identifier may be made of one or multiple variables.
-These identifiers are also called “key variables”, as they are used by statistical packages such as SPSS or Stata when data files need to be merged.
+These identifiers are also called "key variables", as they are used by statistical packages such as SPSS or Stata when data files need to be merged.
 Identifiers must be composed of numeric variables only (some software applications, including the IHSN Toolkit, require that identifiers be numeric.
 The reason is that sorting and filtering records is much more efficient when variables are numeric).

 For the convenience of users of the data, avoid identifiers made of too many variables.
 For example, in a household survey, the household identifier will preferably be a single variable (which you may create by concatenating a group of variables ), and the individual identifier should be the combination of only two variables (the household ID, and the sequential number of each member).